 - Guide Camera: ZWO ASI290MM Mini

 The camera and telescope equipment used for the shot above.

-A dual bandpasss filter was used in front of the camera sensor, the Optolong L-eNhance.
-This narrowband filter isolates specific emission lines of many deep sky objects, specifically the hydrogen alpha and oxygen III wavelengths.
+A dual bandpass filter was used in front of the camera sensor, the Optolong L-eNhance.
+This narrowband filter isolates specific emission lines of many deep-sky objects, specifically the hydrogen alpha and oxygen III wavelengths.